junghochoi-umd/cryptography-cmsc414fall2022/README.md

 ## The Reference Stream

-The file `reference.out` contains the following sequence of requests, in the order given:
+The file `reference.in` contains the following sequence of requests, in the order given:

  1. A balance request for your checking account